Ladadoos/bf-effect-editor/README.md

 And lastly select the `Effect` tab in the opened window and search for your special effect.
 In my case, it is `pepe`.
 You can then spawn the special effect by clicking on it and clicking anywhere on the map.

+> **_NOTE:_**  Always search for your special effect directly by entering the name of it in the search box.
+Do not try to find your special effect file by navigating the folders in the `Folder` panel: the map editor will not find it that way.

 ![Map Editor Spawn Effect](./images/select_effect_in_map_editor.png)

 Now, while the special effect editor has `pepe.fxb` open, you can change the special effect and save the file.
 Clicking the `Save` button will automatically bring up the opened map editor.
 You can now re-spawn the special effect and immediately see your changes.